rehank511/tiger_enterprise/README.md

 # Tiger_Enterprise

-Ansible
+**Ansible**

-This fiolder contains 5 different yml files all of them have Ansible playbook code performing some kind of task.
+This folder contains 5 different yml files all of them have Ansible playbook code performing some kind of task.
 Ex.

 Ansible-hostname.yml - changes the hostname of ec2 instance